List of Palestinian submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+The anthology-documentary film From Ground Zero (2024) and the historical drama film Palestine 36 (2025) both advanced to the December shortlisted semifinalists, but were not nominated.

+Palestinian filmmaker Annemarie Jacir is the most submitted filmmaker, with four films selected, including: Salt of this Sea (2008), When I Saw You (2012), Wajib (2017), and Palestine 36 (2025).

+Other Palestinian films have been selected to represent numerous Arabic or European countries throughout the years, including: 3000 Nights (2015) by Mai Masri, 200 Meters (2020) by Ameen Nayfeh, Amira (2021) by Mohamed Diab, Farha (2022) by Darin J. Sallam, and All That's Left of You (2025) by Cherien Dabis, all representing Jordan; The Voice of Hind Rajab (2025) by Kaouther Ben Hania, nominated representing Tunisia; and Who Is Still Alive (2025) by Nicolas Wadimoff, representing Switzerland.

 Below is a list of the films that have been submitted by Palestine for review by the academy for the award by year.
 All films were primarily spoken in Arabic.